It was in the middle of the 2018 summer heatwave.

 - Its brutal honesty and opinion (…we decided to fix the sorry state of the UK beer market) and touches of struggle and modesty (…got some scary bank loans and spent all our money on stainless steel.
 We brewed tiny batches, filled bottles by hand and sold beer at markets and out of the back of a van.) that make the brand relatable.

-- The little details it adds to its copies to give it a tinge of personality and colour.
+- The little details make for a great brand story example as they give the copies a tinge of personality and colour.